ErikLetson/torso-ninja/README.md

 Torso Ninja was originally created by Erik Letson as part of the [One Game A Month Challenge](http://www.onegameamonth.com/) in December of 2015.
 It was initially only released in closed-source binary format.
 In July of 2017, the source was released on GitHub and the game was licensed under the GPL.
-The version here on GitHub should be considered the current and definitive version of Torso Ninja.
+The version on GitHub should be considered the current and definitive version of Torso Ninja.